The Entrance Facade

 Signature (lower left) of the 4th Earl of Bessborough from an 1812 document

-House & Family History: In 1804 Stansted was sold to Lewis Way, who attempted to start a college for the conversion of Jews to Christianity on the Estate.
-In the late 19th century the Wilder family owned the Estate.
-It was the Wilders who commissioned the rebuilding of Stansted after it was destroyed by fire in 1900 (the House was rebuilt in 1903 on the exact footprint of the previous 17th century house).
-In 1924 the Estate was sold to the 9th Earl of Bessborough.
+House & Family History: In 1804 Stansted was sold to Lewis Way, who attempted to start a college for the conversion of Jews to Christianity on the estate.
+In the late 19th century, when Stansted was owned by the Wilder family the house was destroyed by fire in 1900 (the Stansted was rebuilt in 1903 on the exact footprint of the previous 17th century house).
+In 1924 the estate was sold to the 9th Earl of Bessborough.
 The earl moved the majority of his family's collection of furniture and art to Stansted from Bessborough House, the Ponsonby family seat in Co.
 Kilkenny, which was destroyed by fire in the 1920s during The Troubles.
 The earls of Bessborough come from the Ponsonby family of Cumbria.
 Sir John Ponsonby served Cromwell in Ireland in the 1650s and was granted land there.
 The 3rd Earl (1758-1844) was the husband of Harriet Spencer, sister of the famous Georgiana, Duchess of Devonshire.
 Harriet was the subject of Janet Gleeson's 2006 book "Privilege and Scandal: The Remarkable Life of Harriet Spencer, Sister of Georgiana."
 The 4th Earl of Bessborough (1781-1847; see "Images" section for what is believed to be the 4th Earl's signature) was the first commissioner of works and presided over the rebuilding of the Houses of Parliament in 1832.
 The 5th Earl (1809-80) was Queen Victoria's master of staghounds, 1848-52, and lord steward of the household from 1868 until 1874.
 The 5th Earl's brother, Spencer, was comptroller of the Lord Chamberlain's Department from 1857 to 1901.
 It was his nephew, Sir Henry Ponsonby, who was the powerful private secretary to Queen Victoria.
 The 9th Earl (1880-1956) was governor-general of Canada, 1931-35.
 The 10th Earl (1913-93) was minister of science and technology.
-In 1983 the 10th Earl created the Stansted Park Foundation as a charity to own and preserve the Estate and the House and its collections for the benefit of the nation.
+In 1983 the 10th Earl created the Stansted Park Foundation as a charity to own and preserve the estate and the house and its collections for the benefit of the nation.
 The history of Stansted Park since the 12th century is told in the 10th Earl's book "The Enchanted Forest," published in 1984.

 Collections: Some contents were auctioned by Sotheby's on October 5, 1999, realizing a total of £1.29 million.
 A circular French Louis XV silver, vari-color gold, and enamel snuffbox with a cover inset with an oval enamel miniature of classical figures with a cornucopia that belonged to Blanche Vere Guest, Countess Bessborough, wife of the 8th Earl, sold for $6,250 (against an estimate $2,000-3,000) at Freeman's, Philadelphia, on May 22, 2014.